Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 Sprouts (from 1 to 6 days after sprouting, sprouts have higher levels of alkaloids)

-Safe in Moderation (About 1 tablespoon per 2 lbs of body weight per day)
+Safe in Moderation (About 1 tablespoon per 2 lbs of body weight a few times per week, not daily)

 ***Grown without chemical sprays/pesticides or bought dried from a reliable vendor***